 Online portal that offers a single point of access to millions of items from libraries, archives, and museums around the United States.
-Offers online tutorials on how to search DPLA and blog posts (Finding Family Information Through DPLA and Family Bible Records as Genealogical Resources).
+Offers online guides on how to use DPLA and blog posts (Finding Family Information Through DPLA and Family Bible Records as Genealogical Resources).

 Ancestry Library Edition (Ancestry.com) (available at the Government and Heritage Library and most libraries)

 Library version of Ancestry.com.
 Covers the United States and the United Kingdom, including census, vital, church, court, and immigration records, as well as other records from across the world.
-Also includes helpful tutorials and instructional videos.
+Also includes helpful Learning Center with tutorials and instructional videos.